-Cut the puff pastry into thirds lengthways and crossways (i.e. into 9 pieces).
+Cut the puff pastry into thirds lengthways and crossways (i.e. into 9 square pieces).

 Place the pastry square in your palm with the unexposed side facing up and add the mixture using the tablespoon sized measuring spoon.
 (Note 2)

-Crimp the sides of the puff with a fork and place them on the baking tray.
+Fold the sides over until it is a shape of rectangle and lightly squash the sides with your thumb and index finger.
+Crimp the puff with a fork and place them on the baking tray.

 Bake the curry puffs in the oven for 15 - 17 mins or until golden.